bugcoding/CodePieces/README.md

 - **airplane**

-  plane game in cocos2dx, like ‘1942’ in family computer
+  plane game in cocos2dx, similar to ‘1942’ in family computer

 - **snake**